kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-01-21-let-the-comments-drive-your-code.md

 You might even be doing the same thing without noticing the fact that what you are actually doing is CDD.
 Let me explain it with an example of how I go about coding some thing, or in other words what Comment Driven Development is, by using an example.

->**Disclaimer:** Just a dummy example here to better demonstrate the idea.
-Nothing to take seriously here, ignore all those SOLID principles, let the architect inside you sleep for a bit and just take it only as the means of explaining Comment Driven Development ;)
+>**Disclaimer:** Nothing here to take seriously.
+Ignore all those SOLID principles, let the architect inside you sleep for a bit and just take this dummy example only as the means of explaining Comment Driven Development ;)

 <pre><code class="php">